nezoomie/brunch-eggs-and-bacon/README.md

 ## Exclude Bootstrap jQuery plugins

 jQuery plugins used by Bootstrap are all listed (in the right order) inside the config.coffee file.
-Comment them with an # if you don't want to include them in the final build.
+Comment the ones you want to exclude from the build with a #.
 (Pay attention to dependencies!)